choffmeister/choffmeister.github.io/_posts/2013-09-20-commandline-net.md

 In the last time I often build command-line tools with C# that needed some parsing of the command-line arguments passed in.
 Often I just have done simple comparison of strings to detect the arguments.
 Since doing everything the same incomplete crap is bad, I build a simple library called DotArguments to handle that stuff.
 It allows defining the arguments, types etc via a simple POCO argument container class with some attributes.

 The library is heavily unit tested and rock solid.
+It comes with a GNU compliant parser.
 It can be found at [DotArguments](https://github.com/choffmeister/DotArguments) and licensed under the permissive MIT license.
 Feel free to use it or contribute.
-My next plan is to implement some simple code, to generate usage instructions from the POCO argument container.

 You can easily install the package via [NuGet](http://www.nuget.org/packages/DotArguments/).